marselester/diy-parca-agent/README.md

 $ sudo snap install go --classic
 ```

-The easiest way to reliably get stack traces is to run `top`
+The easiest way to quickly get some stack traces is to run `top`
 and collect its CPU profile by PID.

 ```sh